-- 35 radiometric dating of authigenic phases, either by bulk dissolution, e.g., Rb-Sr on sphalerite (Nakai et al., 1993), Re-Os on molybdenite (Markey et al., 1998; Stein et al., 2001) and Re-Os on pyrite (Cardon, 2007; Mathur et al., 2000) or by in situ sampling and analysis (e.g., Ar-Ar on adularia (Cathelineau et al., 2012; Mark et al., 2005) Ar-Ar on Mn oxides (Deng and Li, 2017) or U-Pb on uraninite (Alexandre et al., 2009; Martz et al., 2019). - However, it is frequent that fluorite Sm-Nd geochronology produces errorchrons, and additionally, when the age estimation is considered as geologically consistent, results may be unreliable due to poor analytical precision.
-Moreover, it is sometimes difficult to interpret Sm-Nd ages when they are obtained from the bulk dissolution of a crystal fragment that may be composed of several growth stages.
-To overcome these issues, a non-radiometric method based on the acquisition of chemical remnant magnetization in fluorite has been developed and employed to date fluorite deposits in areas where the geodynamic evolution and the apparent polar wander path are well documented (Kawasaki and Symons, 2008; Symons, 1994; Symons et al., 2017). - 45 Along with other elements, fluorite accepts the incorporation of uranium and lead in its crystal lattice in substitution for Ca2+ (typically at low concentrations, from a few ppm to a few ‰, Piccione et al., 2019).
-As a result, fission-track (Grønlie et al., 1990) and (U-Th)/He (Evans et al., 2005; Wolff et al., 2015) thermochronology have been tested in fluorite.
-Wolff et al., (2016) show that He diffusion in fluorite varies depending on elemental substitution in the crystal lattice. - In recent years, in situ U-Pb geochronology has been successfully applied to a growing number of mineral matrices, including calcite and dolomite (Burisch et al., 2017), hematite (Walter et al., 2018), opal (Nuriel et al., 2019), cassiterite (Moscati and Neymark, 2020), Mn-rich chrysocolla and pseudomalachite (Kahou et al., 2020), epidote (Peverelli et al., 2020), nacrite and fluorite (Piccione et al., 2019).
+However, it is frequent that fluorite Sm-Nd geochronology produces errorchrons, and additionally, when the age estimation is considered as geologically consistent, results may be unreliable due to poor analytical precision.
+Moreover, it is sometimes difficult to interpret Sm-Nd ages when they are obtained from the bulk dissolution of a crystal fragment that may be

+- 40 composed of several growth stages.
+To overcome these issues, a non-radiometric method based on the acquisition of chemical remnant magnetization in fluorite has been developed and employed to date fluorite deposits in areas where the geodynamic evolution and the apparent polar wander path are well documented (Kawasaki and Symons, 2008; Symons, 1994; Symons et al., 2017).
+Along with other elements, fluorite accepts the incorporation of uranium and lead in its crystal lattice in substitution for Ca2+ (typically at low concentrations, from a few ppm to a few ‰, (Piccione et al., 2019)).
+As a - 45 result, fission-track (Grønlie et al., 1990) and (U-Th)/He (Evans et al., 2005; Wolff et al., 2015) thermochronology have been tested in fluorite.
+Wolff et al., (2016) show that He diffusion in fluorite varies depending on metal substitution in the crystal lattice.

+In recent years, in situ U-Pb geochronology has been successfully applied to a growing number of mineral matrices, including calcite and dolomite (Burisch et al., 2017), hematite (Walter et al., 2018), opal (Nuriel et al., 2019), cassiterite

+- 50 (Moscati and Neymark, 2020), Mn-rich chrysocolla and pseud achite (Kahou et al., 2020), epidote (Peverelli et al., 2020), nacrite and fluorite (Piccione et al., 2019).
 Piccione et al., (2019) reported for the first time LA-ICP-MS U-Pb ages acquired on fluorite that are consistent with those of adjacent nacrite crystals, showing that fluorite U-Pb geochronology can constrain the timing of fluid flows, providing favorable U/Pb.
-However, the incorporation and retention of U and Pb in the crystal structure of CaF2 are very poorly documented, hence currently limiting the reliability of fluorite U-Pb dating.
-Moreover, compared to other - common lead-bearing minerals, fluorite sampling by laser ablation presents some additional analytical challenges, such as laser-induced damage (De Bonis et al., 2014; Jia et al., 2005; Rafique et al., 2012) and ejection of solid fragments causing variable ablation rates (Gogoll et al., 1996).
+However, the incorporation and retention of U and Pb in the crystal structure of CaF2 are very poorly documented, hence currently limiting the reliability of fluorite U-Pb - 55 dating.
+Moreover, compared to other common lead-bearing minerals, fluorite sampling by laser ablation presents some additional analytical challenges, such as laser-induced damage (De Bonis et al., 2014; Jia et al., 2005; Rafique et al., 2012) and ejection of solid fragments causing variable ablation rates (

 The aim of this study is to examine the spatial distribution of uranium and lead and to further explore small-scale LA-ICP-MS U-Pb geochronology in fluorite crystals.
-The unconformity-related F-Ba ore in Pierre-Perthuis (Morvan massif, France) was chosen as a case study.
-This ore has been investigated in previous studies (Gigoux et al., 2015, 2016) and a generation of macroscopic geodic fluorite has been dated at 130 ± 15 Ma by Sm-Nd geochronology (Gigoux et al., 2015).
-As in many other F-Ba deposits, the most commonly used geochronometers are lacking in Pierre-Perthuis, making it an interesting target to gain knowledge on fluorite precipitation ages through fluorite U-Pb dating.
-Through the use of various petro-geochemical
+The unconformity-related F-Ba ore in Pierre-Perthuis (Morvan massif, France)

+60 was chosen as a case study.
+This ore has been investigated in previous studi gigoux et al., 2015, 2016) and a generation of macroscopic geodic fluorite has been dated at 130 ± 15 Ma by Sm-Nd (Gigoux et al., 2015).
+As in many other F-Ba deposits, the most commonly geochronometers are lacking in Pierre-Perthuis, making it an ideal target for testing fluorite U-Pb dating.
+Through the use of various petro-geochemical investigations involving multiple analytical methods, including induced fission-track mapping, Synchrotron radiation X-Ray Fluorescence nano-imaging, secondary ion mass spectrometry and LA-ICP-MS, this paper will address the following questions:

-- 65 investigations involving multiple analytical methods, including induced fission-track mapping, synchrotron radiation X-Ray fluorescence nano-imaging, secondary ion mass spectrometry and LA-ICP-MS, this paper will address the following questions: - How are U and Pb spatially distributed within micrometer-thick fluorite growth bands? - How is uranium incorporated in fluorite? - 70 Are U and Pb effectively retained in fluorite? - Can we use fluorite U-Pb geochronology to gain knowledge of the chronology of fluid flows?
+- How are U and Pb spatially distributed within micrometer-thick fluorite growth bands? - How is uranium incorporated in fluorite? - Are U and Pb effectively retained in fluorite? - Can we use fluorite U-Pb geochronology to gain knowledge of the chronology of fluid flows?

-2 Geological setting
+70 2 Geological settings